 We mentioned above just how difficult computers are to recycle.
-When asking ourselves how to recycle computers in a way that will extract the greatest amount of valuable resources while minimising the harm to the environment, we have come up with methods of turning electronic waste into the greatest amount of secondary raw materials possible.
+When asking ourselves how to recycle old computers in a way that will extract the greatest amount of valuable resources while minimizing the harm to the environment, we have come up with methods of turning electronic waste into the greatest amount of secondary raw materials possible.

-Not only is responsible computer recycling the best and most environmentally friendly way of permanently disposing of obsolete computers, it is the only sustainable method – and the only way of ridding yourself of the burden of unwanted computer equipment without adding to the already dangerous levels of e-waste in United States landfill.
+Not only is responsible computer disposal the best and most environmentally friendly way of permanently disposing of obsolete computers, it is the only sustainable method – and the only way of ridding yourself of the burden of unwanted computer equipment without adding to the already dangerous levels of e-waste in United States landfill.